Eagle-N NN Accelerator

 TensixNeo Cluster

-A compute block consisting of multiple TensixNeo cores: Acts as a building unit of the NPU Handles a portion of the AI workload Connected to other clusters via NoC and routers -
+A compute block made up of multiple TensixNeo cores that serves as the fundamental building unit of the NPU.
+Each cluster handles a portion of the AI workload and communicates with other clusters through the NoC and routing fabric. -

 Main Interconnect